-Charles L. Johnson was born in Armourdale, Wyandotte, Kansas (modern day south Kansas City) to James R. Johnson and Helen Elizabeth Johnson.
+Charles L. Johnson was born in Armourdale, Wyandotte, Kansas (now part of south Kansas City) to James R. Johnson and Helen Elizabeth Dilley.
 As Armourdale and Wyandotte were eventually incorporated into Kansas City, the Kansas side of that metropolis is considered his birth place by default.
 Many Federal census records and Johnson's 1918 draft card show him to be a year older than the commonly published 1876 date suggests.

 Charlie was attracted to the piano at a very early age, even though the Johnsons did not have one in their home.
 After having taken some lessons from a neighbor lady on whose piano he also practiced, his natural abilities encouraged his parents to buy him a piano when he was around nine.
-Charlie took formal study in classical music until his early teens, when popular music tugged at him continually.
-While studying Beethoven, he was also playing the hits of the day on the sly.
-This did not serve Charlie well when his new teacher, a Professor Kreiser, became frustrated by these non-classical piano outbursts, so Charlie quit the lessons.
+Charlie took formal study in classical music until his early teens, when popular music tugged at his heat continually.
+While studying Beethoven, he was also playing the popular hits of the day on the sly.
+This did not serve Johnson well when his new teacher, Professor Kreiser, became frustrated by these non-classical piano outbursts, so Charlie quit taking the lessons.

 The youngster continued to learn, though, taking courses to better ground him in music theory and compositional skills, as well as picking up the banjo, guitar, brass, violin, drums and mandolin, enabling him to play with small groups, as well as the George Washington Juvenile Military Band.
-The 1895 Kansas State census shows James, Helen (written as Ellen) and Charlie now living in Kansas City, Ward 2.
+The 1895 Kansas State census showed James, Helen (enumerated as Ellen) and Charlie now living in Kansas City, Ward 2.
 James' occupation was shown as "leisure," which may have indicated a temporary retirement, but his son was now working as a music teacher at age 19.